Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow: Introduction

 Majority of the analytical stability analysis has been carried out in the Eulerian frame.
-In this frame the velocity is the fundamental variable and is expressed as a function of a fixed Eulerian coordinate system (gird coordinates).
+In this frame the velocity is the fundamental variable and is expressed as a function of a fixed Eulerian coordinate system (grid coordinates).
 On the other hand in the Lagrangian frame, the particle position is fundamental and is expressed as a function of a Lagrangian coordinate (usually the initial position) and time.
-Eulerian measurements are easier, whereas Lagrangian methods require sophisticated 3D particle tracking techniques e.g., \cite{la_porta_fluid_2001,mordant_measurement_2001}.
+Eulerian measurements are easier, whereas Lagrangian methods require sophisticated 3D particle tracking techniques (for example La Porta {\it et al} \cite{la_porta_fluid_2001,mordant_measurement_2001}).
 The choice of frame depends on the problem at hand.
 Much analytic and numerical work has been done in the Lagrangian frame in terms of analyzing particle statistics, predicting scaling laws, structure of correlation functions etc (see for example \cite{falkovich_2012} and references therein).
-Recently, formal work regarding mathematical properties of the Lagrangian trajectories has been also performed \cite{shnirelman_analycity_2012,inci_lagform_2013,zheligovsky_timeanalycity_2013}.
+In the context of geophysical flows, the Lagrangian picture has been used extensively to understand the backreaction effect of non-linear perturbations on the mean background flow following the formulation by Andrews \& McIntyre \cite{andrews_1978}.
+Formal work regarding mathematical properties of the Lagrangian trajectories has been also performed \cite{zheligovsky_timeanalycity_2013} recently.
 However, linear stability analysis in this frame has been relatively rare.

 In this paper, we examine the stability of laminar flows using a perturbative scheme in the Lagrangian frame i.e., Lagrangian Perturbation Theory (LPT).
 As a simple test case, we focus only on 2D perturbations of the incompressible plane Couette flow but the formalism is general and can be extended to other flows.
 One of the motivations to use this method is that the Lagrangian derivative includes by definition the non-linear term $({\bf v} \cdot \nabla) {\bf v}$ and hence it ought to be able to better estimate the non-linear effect.
 Furthermore, a flow which is unstable in the Eulerian frame is also unstable in the Lagrangian frame.
 Thus, the investigation of Lagrangian stability can provide a independent confirmation of Eulerian stability.
 The main drawback of this scheme is that relies on the one-to-oneness of the map between the Eulerian and the Lagrangian frame and fails when particles cross.
-It is not expected to model the turbulent regime, but it could potentially be useful to model the transition to turbulence.
+It is not expected to model the turbulent regime where orbit crossing is likely to occur.